evanxuw/Data-Engineering-Projects/README.md

 > Concepts covered: various categorization and ranking techniques, common expression tables, complex subqueries.

 ## What makes a name timeless or trendy?
 In this project, you'll use data published by the U.S. Social Security Administration spanning over a hundred years to understand American baby name tastes.
 The ranking, grouping, joining, ordering, and pattern matching skills you'll use in this project are broadly applicable: understanding changing tastes is a key competency for businesses as well as parents searching for a baby name!

+# Project 3 - SQL - The oldest's business in the world

+> Concepts covered: join, filter within aggregated groups.

 ## Resources